-Our labor and employment law practice encompasses the representation of employers exclusively in the full range of litigation matters that can arise out of the employer-employee relationship, including Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1866 (Section 1981), the Equal Pay Act, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), Executive Order 11246 (the Contract Compliance Program), the Rehabilitation Act of 1973, the Fair Labor Standards Act (FLSA), the Occupational Safety and Health Act (OSHA), the Employee Retirement Income Security Act, the Employee Retirement Income Security Act (ERISA), the Family and Medical Leave Act (FMLA), the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Worker Adjustment Retraining and Notification Act (WARN), and the Immigration Reform and Control Act of 1986 (IRCA), as well as the full panoply of state and local laws which regulate the workplace.
+Our labor and employment law practice encompasses the representation of employers exclusively in the full range of litigation matters that can arise out of the employer-employee relationship, including issues involving Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1866 (Section 1981), the Equal Pay Act, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), Executive Order 11246 (the Contract Compliance Program), the Rehabilitation Act of 1973, the Fair Labor Standards Act (FLSA), the Occupational Safety and Health Act (OSHA), the Employee Retirement Income Security Act, the Employee Retirement Income Security Act (ERISA), the Family and Medical Leave Act (FMLA), the Uniformed Services Employment and Reemployment Rights Act (USERRA), the Worker Adjustment Retraining and Notification Act (WARN), and the Immigration Reform and Control Act of 1986 (IRCA), as well as the full panoply of state and local laws which regulate the workplace.

 Given the breadth of our national employment litigation practice, our firm has done regional and national counsel work for numerous Fortune 500 companies.
 In most instances, in addition to doing single plaintiff employment work, we would do all employment litigation work as well as providing general advice and counsel, class action defense, and litigation avoidance and training services.